-The outbreak of COVID-19 has helped people gain awareness about health and created a necessity for the rapid growth of healthcare technologies.
+The outbreak of COVID-19 has helped people gain awareness about health and created a necessity for the rapid growth of healthcare technologies backed by AI & ML services.
 It has revolutionized the way doctors diagnose a disease and treat it.
 Taking on the situation, the global tech giants are gearing up to integrate more health-related equipment in daily used gadgets for us.

 As the healthtech trends bloom into a promising decade with 2021, Deloitte Center for Health Solutions releases a report stating the benefits of integrating technology into healthcare environments.
 It stresses using mobility solutions in the diagnosis and monitoring of patients at hospitals.
 At the core of this implementation of technology into healthcare lies the evolution of AI and Virtual/Augmented Reality with the success rate of almost 97% of satisfaction to patients, 62% of increased confidence in doctors, and 94% of better treatment compliance, as per the Deloitte’s report.

 In a recent report about AI and healthcare, Accenture says that the existence of growth opportunities in the healthcare AI technologies is good for futuristic economies.
 The Compound Annual Growth Rate of companies registering in the healthcare AI tech has increased to 40%.

 Keeping in mind the patients’ comfort and simplifying the complex tasks of the healthcare workers in their day-to-day responsibilities, the growth of healthcare technologies is moving towards the following five verticals in 2021.

 Delivering healthcare technological solutions through Internet and communication has never been easier than in 2021.
 The fully evolved telecommunications through high gigabit-speed Internet have led healthcare professionals to lean towards remote diagnosis and treatment through virtual consultation during the pandemic.